-The proposed bill, if enacted, would amend current statutes related to child welfare by introducing new requirements for petitions to terminate parental rights or determine child dependency.
-Specifically, it would mandate that such petitions include a notarized affidavit from the petitioner confirming full disclosure and an exchange of all relevant information held by the Department of Child Safety (DCS).
+The proposed bill would amend current statutes related to child welfare by introducing new requirements for petitions to terminate parental rights or determine child dependency.
+Specifically, it would require that such petitions include a notarized affidavit from the petitioner, confirming full disclosure and an exchange of all relevant information held by the Department of Child Safety (DCS).
 This affidavit must detail the information disclosed, the dates of disclosure, and the methods of delivery for the disclosed information.
-Additionally, the bill modifies existing procedures by requiring the court to order DCS to file a report within six months post-adjudication, indicating the child's dependency status and any changes in allegations or information.
+Additionally, the bill modifies existing procedures by mandating that the court order DCS to file a report within six months of the dependency adjudication hearing, which must assess the child's dependency status based on the allegations in the petition.

 Statutes affected: